node-pcap/node_pcap/node_ko_article.md

 `node_pcap` can piece back together a TCP session from individual packets as long as it sees them all go by.
 It will emit events at TCP connection setup, teardown, and reset.

-On top of TCP, it can decode HTTP, and WebSocket messages, emitting events for request, response, data, etc.
+On top of TCP, it can decode HTTP and WebSocket messages, emitting events for request, response, upgrade, data, etc.

 It looks sort of like this: